Brewers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 69 hits with 19 doubles, three triples, seven home runs, 25 walks and 38 RBI.
-He's also stolen eight bases.
+- Reynolds has collected 70 hits with 20 doubles, three triples, seven home runs and 26 walks.
+He has driven in 38 runs with eight stolen bases.

 Reynolds Recent Games